KimiWu123/Samples/contracts/multisig/README.md

-`multisig` used to change admins/owners
+`multisig` used to change admins/owners with multi-sig mechanism

 # Description